To anyone visiting Hollywood, I definitely recommend stopping by the Hollywood Forever Cemetery.

 blank star and, west of that, is one of the stars of Vincent Price.

-On the corner of Hollywood & Argyle, just a few yards from Henry's star.
+On the corner of Hollywood & Del Mar, just a few yards from Henry's star.

 As with Henry's crypt, there is a kind of loneliness about the location of the star.
 It is in front